Valley resident recovering from surgeries gets a surprise from the 49ers

-FRESNO, California (KSEE) – A valley resident is recovering in San Francisco from two surgeries that helped remove a tumor from her chest.
+FRESNO, California (KGPE) – A valley resident is recovering in San Francisco from two surgeries that helped remove a tumor from her chest.

 Twenty-year-old Allyson Rushing was diagnosed with a chordoma, a rare form of cancerous tumor, in October 2019.
 Earlier this month, she underwent two surgeries that removed that tumor.
 And through it all, she hasn’t stopped watching the 49ers games.